c3bottles/c3bottles/doc/MAP.md

     The *OpenStreetMapCamp2019* configuration is an example for OpenStreetMap and pointing at the location of the Chaos Communication Camp 2019 in Mildenberg.
 The starting location and zoom levels can be easily adapted as needed.
 OpenStreepMap only has one layer.
-The `tileserver_subdomains` option is used to distribute load over different tile servers.

 *   **c3nav**: c3nav is a routing webservice for chaos events that is available for use at [https://c3nav.de/](https://c3nav.de/) and being developed at